| About Tod Swindell And His Amelia Earhart Investigative Research And

 collection bestowed upon her later life friend, Diana Dawes:

-At his attorney's office in Manhattan and in writing as well, the
+| PHOTO COURTESY OF THE DIANA DAWES COLLECTION | At his attorney's office in Manhattan and in writing as well, the

 person above was identified to me by the 1934 born son of the original Irene O'Crowley Craigmile as,